Showing Lionhead Rabbits

 Check with your show secretary prior to the show so that you know exactly what varieties they will allow.
 If you determine that the exhibition varieties are allowed to be shown, you must supply the show secretary with a copy of the variety color standard.
 A version of the most recent COD color variety standards is available in the above table to the right.
 We can no longer publish a copy of the official Lionhead breed standard, as it is now copyrighted property of ARBA.
 Please note that once a variety on COD has one successful pass at presentation, per ARBA rules, shows must allow them to be shown for exhibition.
 This will not be possible until February 1, 2015, at the earliest.

-Current Variety CODs (9): Black, Blue Eyed White, Chocolate, Pointed White (all 4 varieties shown as one class), Sable Point, Seal, Siamese Sable, Smoke Pearl and Smoke Pearl Point.
-All will have their first presentation in November, 2014 at the ARBA Convention in Fort Worth, TX, with the exception of Black, which is eligible for first presentation in 2015, and Blue Eyed White which will be eligible once all requirements are met.
+Current Variety CODs (7): Blue Eyed White, Chocolate, Sable Point, Seal, Siamese Sable, Smoke Pearl and Smoke Pearl Point.
+All will have their first presentation in November, 2014 at the ARBA Convention in Fort Worth, TX, with the exception of Blue Eyed White which will be eligible once all requirements are met.

 What makes a Lionhead showable?